primer/react/docs/content/deprecated/SelectMenu.md

 ## SelectMenu.Tabs

-Use `SelectMenu.Tabs` to wrap the the tab navigation and `SelectMenu.Tab` for each tab in the navigation.
+Use `SelectMenu.Tabs` to wrap the tab navigation and `SelectMenu.Tab` for each tab in the navigation.

 `SelectMenu.TabPanel` should wrap each corresponding panel for each of the tabs.
 The `tabName` prop for each `SelectMenu.TabPanel` must match the name provided in the `tabName` prop on `SelectMenu.Tab`.